indigo-d/luna_ios_sdk/README.md

 #### Project settings

-Luna SDK requires the **location** [Background Mode](https://developer.apple.com/documentation/xcode/configuring-background-execution-modes) to work properly.
-It can be configured in the Xcode project (Signing & Capabilities -> + Capability), or added manually to the project **.plist** file:
+Luna SDK requires the **Location updates** [Background Mode](https://developer.apple.com/documentation/xcode/configuring-background-execution-modes) to work properly.
+It can be configured in the Xcode project (Signing & Capabilities -> + Capability), or added manually to the project .plist file:
 ```
 <key>UIBackgroundModes</key>
 <array>